 - This is a 6-month contract with the potential to extend

 - 35 hours per week

-- If you use your own computer and phone, you will also receive $100/month stipend.
+- If you use your own computer and phone, you will receive a $100/month work-from-home stipend.

 About Water Rangers and our team

 Water Rangers is a Canadian not-for-profit social enterprise.
 We build easy-to-use, affordable tools for communities to crowdsource water quality data.

 This position is funding-dependent, and you’ll have to fill out a qualifying document to receive your full job offer.

 You must be:

 - aged 30 or under at the beginning of the internship;

 - a graduate from a post-secondary institution (does not have to be a STEM grad) – Canadian or International;